A good editor resume shows your hiring manager that you can:

 But, to make your hiring manager your evangelist - display personality and passion.
 Also, reiterate your skills.

 While we hope, you're still being relevant and not adding your grip skills (golf skill!) here.
+Recruiters want to see that special blend of soft skills that you have developed while working with people, and the hard skills that comes with experience and learning.

 Remember: If you compare your skills to the job description and fall short, you’re probably not a great candidate for the job.
 Focus on offers that you’ll excel in.